scalableinternetservices/ucsb_website/project1.md

 the `data` field of a valid JWT.
 It is a demonstration of how authorization can be enforced on an endpoint.

-- Requires a valid token from `GET /token` passed via the HTTP Header `Authorization` whose value is `Bearer <TOKEN>`.
+- Requires a valid token from `POST /token` passed via the HTTP Header `Authorization` whose value is `Bearer <TOKEN>`.

 - On success, returns a json document containing the contents of the `data`